lcnr/rubot/ALPHA_BETA.md

 We therefore store all partially terminated arms with their best possible fitness, and only retest them in future iterations if their best possible fitness is greater than the current `alpha` value.

-As the use the fitness of the best fully terminated paths as the `alpha` value of future iterations, all partially terminated paths for which the best possible fitness is worse than this `alpha` can be ignored.
+The fitness of the best fully terminated path is used as the initial `alpha` value of future iterations.
+This means that all partially terminated paths, for which the best possible fitness is worse than this `alpha` value, can be ignored.